spencerjbeckwith/supersprite/README.md

 # supersprite

-supersprite is a sprite drawing engine for 2D browser games that can use either JavaScript or TypeScript.
-It grealy simplifies the process of setting up your WebGL context, loading textures, compiling shaders, etc. when all you want to do is get some images on screen.
+supersprite is a sprite drawing engine for 2D browser games compatible with both JavaScript and TypeScript.
+It greatly simplifies the process of setting up your WebGL context, loading textures, compiling shaders, etc. when all you want to do is get some images on screen.
 As opposed to just using a 2D context and its `drawImage` method, supersprite provides a fast, powerful, and intuitive transformation and blending system that is made possible by WebGL, while still keeping the simplicity of singular, self-contained draw calls.

-It's essential the same as a 2D context, that unlocks the potential of GL shaders.
+I made this because I like to make a lot of 2D low-res pixel-art games, and the canvas 2D context just wasn't really doing it for me.
+I set up so many different projects using the same methods I figure I may as well make it an npm package to make my life a bit easier, and hopefully others can find it useful.

 ## [Live Example](https://beckwithweb.com/supersprite) - [Example Source](https://github.com/spencerjbeckwith/supersprite-example)

 supersprite itself is not a game engine - it doesn't handle any game objects, sounds, input, or networking.
 It fits seamlessly into your animation loop and is accessed through a variety of draw methods, so you can focus more on your gameplay instead of the many headaches that come with using WebGL.
 That said, supersprite is not suitable for anything 3-dimensional or anything that requires fine control over every single detail of your rendering process.
 While it is more than fast enough for almost every use case, it probably isn't the fastest sprite engine out there.

-supersprite also provides an atlas compilation utility, which will crawl a directory for GIF resources, place them on an atlas, and provide you with the data necessary to utilize that atlas with supersprite.
-At this time, only GIF images can be compiled into the atlas, though this may change in the future to accept folders of PNG files as well.
+supersprite also provides an atlas compilation utility, which will crawl a directory for GIF and PNG resources, place them on an atlas, and provide you with the data necessary to utilize that atlas with supersprite.

 # Usage